Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Side effect

-Allergic reactions, heartburn, increased pain in the abdomen are possible.
+Allergic reactions, heartburn, and increased abdominal pain are possible.

 Release form

-Instructions for use, folded inside the text, are enclosed in a pack or the text of the instruction is applied in full on the pack.
+Instructions for use, folded with the text inside, are inserted into the pack, or the text of the instructions in full is applied to the pack.

 Storage conditions

-In a dry, dark place; cooked broth - in a cool place for no more than 2 days.
+In a dry place, protected from light; prepared decoction - in a cool place for no more than 2 days.

 Keep out of the reach of children!